Gospel Reflection for Tuesday 6th Week of Easter

 Let us say one night, a power interruption suddenly occurs and your room is completely wrapped in darkness.
 Now you find yourself with nothing to do except play with your mobile phone.
 Unfortunately, you have forgotten where you placed it.
 So, you reached for the lamp inside your drawer and started looking for your phone.
 But let me ask you an obvious question, how do you use your flashlight to find something in darkness?
 Of course, your response would be, point it away from you but to the things in front in order to illumine the things before you and let you see what you are looking for.
 Interestingly, the light is directed not to ones face; otherwise, it will blind him or her and fail to see properly.

-My dear friends, this is also how the Holy Spirit, the Advocate works (more or less) in our lives of faith as Jesus has demonstrated to his disciples in our Gospel today.
+This is also how the Holy Spirit, the Advocate works (more or less) in our lives of faith as Jesus has demonstrated to his disciples in our Gospel today.
 In the words of Jesus, “when he comes, he will show the world how wrong it was, about sin, and about who was in the right, and about judgment.”
 (Jn 16, 8) Positively formulated, the work of the Holy Spirit is like a flashlight that illumines, and provides light for us to see the truth of things.

 In our Gospel today, this work of the Holy Spirit of illumination is specified in three ways: